-I wish I could name the names of each one who are a part of the Jackson Heights church family and have impacted our lives for good.
+I wish I could name each person who is part of the Jackson Heights church family and has impacted our lives for good.
 But it would exceed the word limit of this post by a hundred times!
-Plus I would probably leave someone out.
+Plus, I would probably leave someone out.
 And as the Hebrew writer said, the “time would fail me.”
 But you all know who you are!

-As I reflect on the weekend, it was filled with a family get together.
-A memorial day cookout.
-Breakfast a cracker barrel.
+As I reflect on the weekend, it was filled with a family get-together.
+A Memorial Day cookout.
+Breakfast at a Cracker Barrel.
 Lunch at the local Mexican restaurant.
 A return to the locally famous Legends restaurant.
 A nursing home visit.
-The joy of holding a new-born baby and seeing the smiles of a contented mother and a proud father.
+The joy of holding a newborn baby and seeing the smiles of a contented mother and a proud father.
 Spending a little time with a former preaching intern who’s acquitted himself so well and is serving and growing in the Lord.
-Being with Shepherds again who really do smell like sheep.
-And feel their care, compassion and kindness.
-And a wonderful dinner at Ruby Tuesday’s where Kenny worked 20 years ago!
-But most importantly the emotional return to the pulpit at Jackson Heights.
-Certain thoughts and emotions kept coming to the surface.
+Being with Shepherds again, who really do smell like sheep.
+And feel their care, compassion, and kindness.
+And a wonderful dinner at Ruby Tuesday’s, where Kenny worked 20 years ago.
+But most importantly, the emotional return to the pulpit at Jackson Heights.
+Certain thoughts and emotions kept surfacing.

 It’s all about the people!
-Where you eat.
-Where you live.
+Where you eat?
+Where you live?
 The house you have.
 The car you drive.
 All of that is really secondary to the relationships we develop over the years.
 The affection of our friendship.
 The warmth of our fellowship.
-The fondness and affinity we feel for each other is special.
+The fondness and affinity we feel for each other are special.
 And it is in the Lord.
 God loves people.
 And so should we.
 We miss out when church becomes sterile.
 Just another meeting to attend.
-One more thing on our “to do” list.
-And obligation that becomes a burden.
+One more thing on our “to-do” list.
+An obligation that becomes a burden.
 NO!
 It’s all about the people!
 Don’t miss out on the relationships.

 I wish the same blessing for each of you.
-Invest time, effort and energy in those enduring relationships that will reap spiritual dividends both in time and eternity.
+Invest time, effort, and energy in those enduring relationships that will yield spiritual dividends both in time and in eternity.
 As we leave Columbia and head to Kansas City to make new friends and build new memories, I join with the apostle who said, “I thank my God upon every remembrance of you.”

 –Ken Weliever, The Preacherman